 Summer Garden Party is sponsored in part by a PA Partners in the Arts Project Stream grant.

-A day of old fashion fun, games, crafts and activities
+A day of old fashion fun with plenty of games, crafts and activities

 This craft has been practiced for thousands of years and was a way to provide families with basic plates, cups and other types of vessels.
-Today the same articles are made as well as many other functional and artistic items.
-Sgrafitto tile pottery will also be shown.
+Today the same articles along with many other functional as well as artistic items are made.
+Sgraffito tile pottery will also be shown.

 Enjoy traditional music played at various venues around the farm, jam session at 3:30